RaAndOn/SureClean_UGV/Husky_Setup/SETUP.md

 6) Once the setup process is complete, the PC will turn off.
 Please unplug the USB drive and turn the PC back on.
 7) On first boot, the username will be administrator and the password will be clearpath.
 8) Please follow the configuration instructions on the screen.
 If the computer reboots, wait for the PC to boot to the login screen, and re-enter the login credentials.
-9) Once the computer configuration is complete, you may use passwd utility to change administrator account password.
+9) Once the computer configuration is complete, you may use password utility to change administrator account password.
 10) Configure the USB Peripherals to have static tty USB address by following the instructions in the *Configure Static tty USB* section.
 You definitely need to do this for at least the IMU
+11) Move the `scripts` folder to the home folder and add it to the PATH via the `~/.bashrc`.
-11) Configure the IMU
+12) Configure the IMU
 a) Modify the `/etc/ros/setup.bash` to add the following lines
 ```
 export HUSKY_IMU_PORT=/dev/ttyIMU0